valboz/RTModel/docs/InitCond.md

 Notice that the options that are not explicitly specified in the call to `config_InitCond()` are always reset to their default values.

+### Recording the options

+In each modeling run, the options for `InitCond` are stored in the file `InitCond.ini` in the `/ini` subdirectory within the event directory for later reference.
+If the modeling run is [archived](Archive.md), also the whole `/ini` subdirectory is saved so that the user may check the options used in each modeling run.

 [Go to **Fitting**](Fitting.md)